PointsBet Kansas Promo Code and Review

 Perhaps the most innovative player in the industry, PointsBet is now taking bets in the Sunflower State.

-PointsBet Kansas sportsbook offers new users up to $800 in risk free bets, 4 risk free bets of up to $200 each.
+PointsBet Kansas sportsbook offers new users up to 5 x $100 second chance bets .
 Additionally, PointsBet offers a unique betting markets selection, great betting features, and an incredible sports betting promotions.

 Get more information about PointsBet Kansas sportsbook and the PointsBet Kansas promo code.

 It's official.
 Kansas sports betting is off and running and PointsBet Kansas is among the first operators taking bets in the Sunflower State.
 PointsBet has a partnership with Kansas Crossing Casino and Hotel in Pittsburg, Kansas, though a retail sportsbook won't open for a while.